iLib-js/zic/README.md

 {
     "intervals": [
-        {                           // example interval that uses a rule "years": {
+        {                           // example interval that uses a rule "dates": {
                 "from": 1967,       // date that this rule took effect "to": "1968-03-20"  // date that this rule ended, or "max" if it is ongoing },
-            "o": "-7:0",            // offset from UTC
+            "offset": "-7:0",       // offset from UTC
-            "f": "M{c}T",           // standard abbreviation.
+            "abbreviation": "M{c}T",    // standard abbreviation.
 For time zones that observe DST, the {c}
-                                    // replacement is replaced with the letter in the e.c or s.c properties
+                                    // replacement is replaced with the letter in the end.abbreviation or
-                                    // of the rule
+                                    // start.abbreviation properties of the rule
             "rule": "US[4]"         // The rule that is observed in this interval, and the index of the
                                     // particular rule in the rule file that is used },
-        {                           // example interval where the zone does not observe DST at all "years": {
+        {                           // example interval where the zone does not observe DST at all "dates": {
                 "from": "1968-03-21"    // date that this rule took effect "to": "max"         // date that this rule ended, or "max" if it is ongoing },
-            "o": "-7:0",            // offset from UTC
+            "offset": "-7:0",       // offset from UTC
-            "f": "MST",             // standard abbreviation
+            "abbreviation": "MST",  // standard abbreviation
             "rule": "-"             // no DST rule applicable during this interval }
     ]